MokBomi/athena-docker/README.md

 # athena-docker

-Athena, named after the Greek goddess of wisdom, is a :star2: Quiz Web Application :star2: that automates fetching questions from IndiaBIX.
-By saving users' valuable time, the tool significantly enhances the process of skill enhancement.
-This version of the web app is primed for a Docker environment.
+Athena is a Quiz Web Application that automates the process of fetching questions from IndiaBIX, saving users valuable time.
+This web app allows users to input multiple URLs to answer questions in bulk.
+This version of the web app is designed for running within a Docker environment.

+## ⚠️ Note: Memory Considerations and Usage Recommendations

+Please be aware that although this Docker version of the repository is designed to work on most computers, Docker has a default memory allocation that can be insufficient for data-intensive tasks.
+Therefore, it is recommended to run this for a maximum of 1 URL initially.
+Increasing the memory allocation in the Docker application settings might allow for processing of up to 3 URLs, but it's crucial to experiment cautiously.
+Please note that a safety net of 1 or 2 URLs is recommended.
+If you intend to process a larger number of URLs, you might consider using the athena-cli.
+However, please be aware that the athena-cli may not be compatible with all systems.

 ## :pushpin: Instructions